Quadratic codimension growth and minimal varieties of unitary algebras with superinvolution: Characterizing varieties with non-zero multiplicities

 \end{proof}

 Before we present the main result of this section, we define $\mathcal{I}$ as the following set of $*$-algebras:

 Also, we consider

 \begin{theorem} Let $A$ be a unitary $*$-algebra over a field $F$ of characteristic zero with quadratic codimension growth.
-Then $A$ is $T_*$-equivalent to a finite direct sum of $*$-algebras in the set $\mathcal{I}$ where at least one algebra in the set $\widetilde{\mathcal{I}}$ is a component of such a direct sum. \end{theorem}
+Then $A$ is $T_*$-equivalent to a finite direct sum of $*$-algebras in the set $\mathcal{I}$ with at least one direct summand belonging to $\widetilde{\mathcal{I}}$. \end{theorem}

 \begin{proof}